encryptogroup/MultiCent/ARTIFACT-EVALUATION.md

 The results should match the data provided by the plot and table in the paper for the graph sizes where benchmarks were possible.
 Still, yet again the exact hardware and other environment factors may slightly influence the run times and allocated RAM; this should not obstruct verifying the claims.
 Also, we decreased the number of iterations per data point to 1 here.
+Regarding the reference protocol, note that while one-time cost now is lower where it is able to run (as it requires no communication), this will be overshadowed by the deficits in cost.

 We also provide the full outputs of our original benchmark runs using three machines inside evaluation_scripts/raw_benchmark_outputs.
 These can also be parsed and visualized, using the python scripts as above, but discarding of the ```altScale``` flag where used and instead using an ```original``` flag, e.g.,